Bhupesh-V/30-seconds-of-cpp/CONTRIBUTING.md

    - [queue](https://github.com/Bhupesh-V/30-seconds-of-cpp/tree/master/queue)
    - [priority_queue](https://github.com/Bhupesh-V/30-seconds-of-cpp/tree/master/priority_queue)
    - [unordered_map](https://github.com/Bhupesh-V/30-seconds-of-cpp/tree/master/unordered_map)
-7. If you are feeling confused on what to contribute, head over to [Projects](https://github.com/Bhupesh-V/30-seconds-of-cpp/projects), select the directory you want to contribute to for e.g choose `<algorithm>` & from the **Algorithms To Implement** column select any one method.You can either submit a small C++ code snippet demonstrating the same in the `snippets` directory or submit a overview of the choosen method in `<name_of_directory>` see for example [all_of.md](https://github.com/Bhupesh-V/30-seconds-of-cpp/blob/master/algorithm/all_of.md).
+7. If you are feeling confused on what to contribute, head over to [Projects](https://github.com/Bhupesh-V/30-seconds-of-cpp/projects), select the directory you want to contribute to.
+For example, choose `<algorithm>` & from the **Algorithms To Implement** column, select any one method.
+You can either submit a small C++ code snippet demonstrating the same in the `snippets` directory or submit an overview of the chosen method in `<name_of_directory>`.
+See for example [all_of.md](https://github.com/Bhupesh-V/30-seconds-of-cpp/blob/master/algorithm/all_of.md).
 8. Always follow the [style guide](https://github.com/Bhupesh-V/30-seconds-of-cpp/blob/master/CONTRIBUTING.md#style-guide).
 9. Do not update any `README.md` or `todo.txt` files (unless you find a typo 😅)
-10. Enjoy contributing!.
+10. Enjoy contributing!
 11. If you have any doubts, open an [issue](https://github.com/Bhupesh-V/30-seconds-of-cpp/issues/new).

 For adding functions in different directories, use the following template (copy from raw format):